casper-network/docs/source/docs/casper/workflow/setup.md

 You can find the default Casper client on [crates.io](https://crates.io/crates/casper-client).
 This client communicates with the network to transmit your deployments.

-Run the commands below to install the Casper client on most flavors of Linux and macOS.
+Run the commands below to install the Casper client on most flavors of Linux and macOS (You should have [Rust](https://www.rust-lang.org/tools/install) installed, otherwise check the alternative installation methods below).

 ```bash
 cargo install casper-client